The New Jersey Model, one of our seven designs providing excellent comfort and decorative appeal

 A: These products will usually be less expensive than ordinary furniture in the long run, especially if they are given heavy use, because they don't wear out like typical furniture.
 With solid oak at locations where ordinary sofas usually wear out first, and with our wide selection of heavy-duty fabrics, our furniture will usually look good long after ordinary furniture has become shabby.
 When our furniture eventually needs new covers or cushions, replacing them is relatively easy and inexpensive.
 Also, the very extensive customization and hand craftsmanship that goes into this furniture simply can't be available at discount store prices.
 For more details on this subject and on the costs of our small-scale custom manufacturing, click here.

-Base prices (10% discounts are available: see below):
+Base prices of New Jersey model (10% discounts are available: see below):

-These prices include 10 to 15 base-priced fabrics, a fabric-covered back of the frame, either a padded arm top or a finished oak arm top, the 31" back height (measured floor to top, shown in almost all of the pictures above), the 33" frame depth, and any of our standard wood finishes.
-If you want both a finished wood arm top and the padded arm wrap on top of that, add $50.
+The above prices include 10 to 15 base-priced fabrics, a fabric-covered back of the frame, either a padded arm top or a finished oak arm top, the 31" back height (measured floor to top, shown in almost all of the pictures above), the 33" frame depth, and any of our standard wood finishes.
+If you want both a finished wood arm top and the padded arm wrap on top of that, add $60.

 The 2"-higher back adds $2 per inch, a 4"-higher back adds $4 per inch, and a 6"-higher back adds. $6 per inch.

 A webbing suspension, for softer support, adds $1 per inch.